ozziehassel/TarpOS/README.md

 4. Run `npm install`.
 5. Once the package has finished installing, run `npm start`.

+## TarpOS Docs
+Learn how to use TarpOS with the offical [docs](https://github.com/ozziehassel/TarpOS/blob/main/docs.md).

 ## More Information
 TarpOS was primarily written in JavaScript and built with [Electron](https://github.com/electron/electron).
 All contributions are welcome.